hs-duesseldorf/se2rest/README.md

     }

     // To delete an entity on the server, we send a HTTP DELETE call
-    // To the baseurl, followed by the resource URL and the objects id public void delete(M m) {
+    // to the baseurl, followed by the resource URL and the objects id public void delete(M m) {
         HttpDelete request = new HttpDelete(url + "/" + m.getId());
         request.setHeader(HttpHeaders.CONTENT_TYPE, "application/json");